 In order to foster the creation of 21st century learning environments, schools may allow students to bring their own technology devices to the classroom for educational purposes.
 If this decision is made, a school policy and guidelines must be developed and an acceptable use agreement, delineating appropriate behavior, must be signed by the student and the parents.
-The policy will pertain to: laptops, iPads, tablets, netbooks, and cell phones with browsing capabilities for educational use only.
+The policy will pertain to: laptops, iPads, tablets, netbooks, cell phones, and "smart" watches with browsing capabilities for educational use only.